Our Programs

 4. Brief description of the role of the nominee at the overseas post or domestic ECA office;

-Nominations for the occasional Emeritus Award for Cultural Diplomacy may be submitted to the Roth Foundation via email at any time.
+Nominations for the occasional Citizen’s Award for Cultural Diplomacy may be submitted to the Roth Foundation via email at any time.
 Please include a c.v. for the individual and a narrative (not to exceed three pages) describing the achievement(s) of the nominee and justifying the nomination.
 The Foundation will assemble a committee to evaluate the nomination and reserves the right to: reject the nomination, should the committee so decide; or select the time and venue for bestowing the award, should the committee approve the nomination.